cwcyau/msc_biomedical_data_science/proposal.md

 ## Course Overview

 This MSc programme will provide a broad and deep taught introduction into many dimensions of modern biomedical data science.
-This course differs from many existing Masters-level data science courses by focusing on elements which are most important for biomedical applications and linking to relevant biomedical problems throughout based around local research expertise within the institution.
+It will differs from existing Masters-level data science courses by focusing on elements which are most important for biomedical applications and linking to relevant biomedical problems throughout based around local research expertise within the institution.
+The course is intended to be an elite course, designed for exceptional graduate students, primarily seeking to enter further postgraduate research study in biomedical data science.

+## Intended Learning Outcomes

+At the end of the course, the students should be able to:

+- recall a range of analytical and computer-intensive methods applicable to biomedical data science,
+- demonstrate the ability to reformulate biomedical research questions into mathematical and/or computational problems,
+- choose and adapt appropriate analytical and computational methods to identify solutions,
+- formulate and implement their analysis approach on real-world data sets,
+- communicate their results clearly and succinctly to a broad audience both orally and in written form,
+- understand the wider social and ethical complexities of biomedical research and place their research in context.

 ## Expected entry requirements